Banyan Global

 How GESI Issues Impact Health

-The centrality of both gender equality and social inclusion within health settings could not have been more apparent to me than while I was living and working in Botswana, under PEPFAR, as part of a Peace Corps project.
-During a meeting of a local community group that aimed to raise awareness of HIV/AIDS prevention and treatment approaches, one active, middle-aged member told the group that if she asked her boyfriend to use a condom [for health protection], he would beat her.
+The centrality of both gender equality and social inclusion within health settings could not have been more apparent to me than while I was living and working in Botswana as part of a Peace Corps project under the President’s Emergency Plan for AIDS Relief (PEPFAR).
+During a meeting of a local community group that aimed to raise awareness of HIV/AIDS prevention and treatment approaches, one active, middle-aged woman told the group that if she asked her boyfriend to use a condom (to prevent sexually transmitted infections [STIs]), then he would beat her.
 This was not the only time I heard a sentiment like this.
-Working with several youth-led organizations, the young people in the community lamented not being able to obtain sexual and reproductive health (SRH) information or services at local clinics, leading to increased rates of STIs, HIV, and unplanned pregnancies among adolescents and youth.
+Working with several youth-led organizations, the young people in the community lamented not being able to obtain sexual and reproductive health (SRH) information or services at local clinics, leading to increased rates of STIs, HIV, and unplanned pregnancies.

-We all have the right to protect our health through access to information and quality services; the Universal Declaration of Human Rights and multiple international legal instruments, which the majority of countries have signed onto, have enshrined health as a human right.[1]
+We all have the right to protect our health through access to information and quality services; multiple international legal instruments have enshrined health as a human right.[1]
 Thus, we need the health system to ensure this for everyone, which increased attention to and integration of GESI can do.

 How LHSS Integrates GESI and Improves Health

-The United States Agency for International Development (USAID)-funded Local Health System Sustainability (LHSS) Project aims to strengthen the health system in multiple countries to achieve Universal Health Care by improving the quality of essential services and meeting all clients’ needs, promoting financial protection and reducing financial barriers, and ensuring population coverage.
-To accomplish this, multiple LHSS country activities integrate GESI in their health system strengthening approaches, working with the local population to address the unique needs of women, people migrating, people with disabilities, LGBTQI+ individuals, and young people in each setting.
+The United States Agency for International Development (USAID)-funded Local Health System Sustainability (LHSS) Project aims to strengthen the health system in multiple countries to achieve Universal Health Coverage (UHC) by improving the quality of essential services, promoting financial protection and reducing financial barriers, and ensuring population coverage.
+To accomplish this, LHSS country activities integrate GESI in their health system strengthening (HSS) approaches, working with local populations to address the unique needs of women, migrants, persons with disabilities, LGBTQI+ individuals, and young people in each setting.

 What To Do: Examples for Integrating GESI to Strengthen Health Systems